-Suppose 3D printers become a household item in the future.
-In that case, we could begin to make items that we use only once recyclable with the ability to melt them down and turn them into another object, continuing the recycling process for as long as the material is re-usable.
+Suppose 3D printers become household items in the future.
+In that case, we could begin to make items that we use only once recyclable with the ability to melt them down and turn them into another object, continuing the recycling process for as long as the material is reusable.
 This will allow us to repeatedly use the same material while transforming it into different items time and time again.

 Although robotics is already implemented, their presence in our daily lives at this moment in time does not feel very obvious.
 We all know robots are used to help organize our parcels, make sure they reach their destinations on time, and in airports to help with luggage.
 But, considering the amount of development that has been made in the field means we may be welcoming them into our homes and retail spaces sooner.

-Robots are the future of remote care, something the pandemic has taught us.
+The pandemic has taught us that robots are the future of remote care.
 The use of robots as carers could be great for the elderly, putting them at less risk of catching diseases of human carers and offering round-the-clock support.
 We may also begin to need and see robot pharmacists who are able to dispense medication without human error.

 Robots also have the ability to work well with our existing tech which means one day they could be controlled from not only our smartphones but watches, too.